GregoryComer/rust-x86asm/README.md

 for instr in instructions { writer.write(instr).unwrap(); }
 ```
 ## Build
-The x86asm library uses Cargo.
-To build, clone the repository using Git and run `cargo build` from the command line.
+The x86asm crate uses Cargo.
+To build, clone the repository using Git and run `cargo build` from the command line using either stable or nightly Rust.
 ## Contribute
 Contributions are welcome!
 If you're not inclined to dig into the code yourself but encounter an issue, feel free to submit an issue using the GitHub issue tracker.
-Before contributing, please see *parse_x86_ref/README* and *src/test/README* for a detailed description of the instruction format, as well as in-depth guidelines for contributing.
+Before contributing, please see *gen_defs/README* and *src/test/README* for a detailed description of the instruction format, as well as in-depth guidelines for contributing.

-## Major Open Tasks
-* **Exhaustive Instruction Definitions** - Instructions starting with A-O, as well as most instructions starting with P have full definitions.
-Instructions starting with Q-Z not included in the core instruction set, or included in SSE1/2 need to be defined.
-See *parse_x86_ref/README* for an in-depth description of the instruction encoding format and contribution process.
-Each new instruction implemented should have corresponding regression tests in the test module.
-See *src/test/README* for a description of the test format and contribution process.
-* **Improved Test Coverage** - Real and long mode instruction encoding currently have a basic set of regression tests, covering addressing modes and instruction formats, but lack the level comprehensive test coverage that protected mode encoding has.
-In addition, instruction dissassembly test coverage is poor and should be improved.
-* **Instruction Description Format** - The current instruction definition format is based on the ref.x86asm.net instruction definition format, with a number of modifications made to fascilitate AVX and other instruction set extensions.
-However, this instruction format, with the number of extensions made to it, has become somewhat bloated and adding support for new instructions is more difficult than it needs to be.
-Long term, moving to a more compact instruction encoding format would be ideal.
-See *parse_x86_ref/README* for more details.

 ## Contributors
 * Gregory Comer - Author